NatalyT/MovieDB/MovieDB/README.md

 ## Limitations & Possible Improvements
 Due to time constraints, some features were intentionally left out:

+- YouTube trailer playback requires a physical device (the iOS Simulator lacks the media codecs needed by YouTube's web player)
 - Image caching and retry (`AsyncImage` doesn't retry on failure or provide caching control)
 - Segmented control for Now Playing / Popular / Upcoming
 - Search result pagination